Pablo Picasso Art Project

 Pablo Picasso Art Project 3 (advanced continuous line drawing)

-In order to try more difficult single-line drawing, you simply follow the stages from the previous project but, without lifting the pencil still, go in and add more detail.
-Don't be afraid to go over lines you have already created – this adds to the overall style.
+Without lifting the pencil, go in and add more detail.
+Don't be afraid to cross over other areas of the line you have already created – this adds to the overall style.

 Rather than a step-by-step tutorial for this technique, we have provided an example alongside its reference image.